NBISweden/assembly-project-template/README.md

 # Template instructions

 1. Use this template to structure a repository for assembly projects.

+   [PLEASE read the instructions](https://nbisweden.github.io/assembly-project-template/) on how to use it!

-1. Update this `README.md` with the project and species information.
+2. Update this `README.md` with the project and species information.

 # {{PROJECT_ID}} *de novo* genome assembly